 For many King County residents, an inability to understand or navigate the public transportation system becomes a barrier to access.
-This is especially true for vulnerable populations and those who are new to this country; including people with disabilities, older adults, low-income individuals, and those with limited English proficiency.
+This is especially true for vulnerable populations and those who are new to this country, including people with disabilities, older adults, low-income individuals, and those with limited English proficiency.
 Hopelink's Mobility Management team provides education and resources through various travel training programs throughout King County.
-Programs provide information about travel options, trip plans, one-on-one transportation assistance and training for partners who work with clients.
+Programs provide information about travel options, trip plans, one-on-one transportation assistance, and training for partners who work with clients.
+In 2023, 12,345 people received resources through these programs.